dgaitan/OmniPress/README.md

 ```

 Please contact to one of the kindhumans dev team member to get the stripe keys.

-### Algolia
-We use algolia to index some content and search it easily.
-Please contact to one of the kindhumans dev team member to get the algolia keys.

 ## Install with Laravel Sail (Docker).